Bradoqguido/bpmnjs-reactjs-properties-panel/README.md

 This example demonstrates a custom properties panel for [bpmn-js](https://github.com/bpmn-io/bpmn-js) written in [React](https://reactjs.org/).

+- The start page.
 ![Start](./resources/tela_inicio.png)

+- Selecting a object.
 ![Selecting a object](./resources/selecionar_objeto.png)

+- Some properties from selected object.
 ![Selected object](./resources/objeto_selecionado.png)

 ## About